meedstrom/meedstrom.github.io/_posts/2022-01-08-nutrition.md

 ## Vitamin D

-Vitamin D levels can stay fixed regardless of time in the sun (happens to some patients) until you fix a deficiency of one of the bone-health minerals (calcium, boron, &#x2026;), whereupon blood vitamin D is free to increase.
+Vitamin D levels can stay fixed regardless of time in the sun (happens to some patients) until you fix a deficiency of one of the bone-health nutrients (calcium, boron, proline &#x2026;), whereupon blood vitamin D is free to increase.
 This is a talking point in the &ldquo;don&rsquo;t supplement&rdquo; camp: possibly the body refuses to generate vitamin D to protect bone because it would trigger processes that it doesn&rsquo;t have the minerals to support.
-Indeed, I&rsquo;m sure you&rsquo;ve seen the news linking vitamin D supplementation to osteoporosis in some cases.
+I&rsquo;m sure you&rsquo;ve seen the news linking vitamin D supplementation to osteoporosis in some cases, and this would neatly explain that.

-This makes for a testable theory, because if true, it should be possible in these cases to consume something calcium-rich (or ideally the one food that&rsquo;s rich in all bone minerals: bone broth), and watch the vitamin D levels magically increase even without going out in the sun any more than otherwise.
+This makes for a testable theory, because if true, it should be possible in these cases to consume something calcium-rich (or ideally the one food that&rsquo;s rich in all bone nutrients: bone broth), and watch the vitamin D levels magically increase even without going out in the sun any more than otherwise.

 Reasoning inspired by [Why Low 25(OH)D Could Indicate a Deficiency of Calcium Instead of Vitamin D](https://www.westonaprice.org/an-ancestral-perspective-on-vitamin-d-status-part-2-why-low-25ohd-could-indicate-a-deficiency-of-calcium-instead-of-vitamin-d/).